Geology of the Moon: Strata and epochs

-The stratigraphy of Mercury closely resembles the stratigraphy of the Moon.
-At the top of the Moon’s lunar stratigraphy is the Copernican unit consisting of craters with a ray system.
+At the top of the Moon's stratigraphy is the Copernican unit consisting of craters with a ray system.
 Below this is the Eratosthenian unit, defined by craters with established impact crater morphology, but lacking the ray system of the Copernican.
 These two units are present in smaller spots on the lunar surface.
 Further down the stratigraphy are the Mare units (previously known as the Procellarian unit), and the Imbrian unit which is related to ejecta and tectonics from the Imbrium basin.
 The bottom of the lunar stratigraphy is the pre-Nectarian unit, which consists of old crater plains.
-All of these are also found on Mercury in similar arrangements.

 Lunar landscape

-The lunar landscape is characterized by impact craters, their ejecta, a few volcanoes, hills, lava flows and depressions filled by magma.
+The lunar landscape is characterized by impact craters, their ejecta, a few volcanoes, hills, lava flows and depressions filled by lava.

 Highlands

 The most distinctive aspect of the Moon is the contrast between its bright and dark zones.
 Lighter surfaces are the lunar highlands, which receive the name of terrae (singular terra, from the Latin for earth, land), and the darker plains are called maria (singular mare, from the Latin for sea), after Johannes Kepler who introduced the names in the 17th century.
 The highlands are anorthositic in composition, whereas the maria are basaltic.
-The maria often coincide with the "lowlands," but it is important to note that the lowlands (such as within the South Pole-Aitken basin) are not always covered by maria.
+The maria often coincide with the "lowlands," but the lowlands (such as within the South Pole-Aitken basin) are not always covered by maria.
 The highlands are older than the visible maria, and hence are more heavily cratered.